tjkandala/react-svelte-stores/README.md

 ## Why?

-- I really enjoy using Svelte for rapid prototyping.
-Svelte's stores, like most Svelte features, allow you to focus on features, not boilerplate.
+- After I started using [statecharts](https://statecharts.github.io/) to manage complex state instead of Redux, I needed to different way to communicate between distant components without prop-drilling.

 - Gateway drug to Svelte, or a way for people who already love Svelte to write Svelte-like code in React.